drmaien/HEPMLC/README.md

 HEPMLC is a tool designed for training multi-label classifiers to predict theoretical and experimental constraints in extensions of the Standard Model.

 This version works with the public tool ScannerS.
-However, data preprocessing, optimization, training, and evaluation modules work with any approprately labeled dataset, with features (input parameters) and binary labels (constraints valid/invalid).
+However, data preprocessing, optimization, training, and evaluation modules work with any appropriately labeled dataset, with features (input parameters) and binary labels (constraints valid/invalid).

 ## Description